 Every full-time employee in Australia is entitled to at least four weeks (20 business days) of paid annual leave per year they’ve worked, with part-time employees entitled to pro-rata paid leave.
 Shift workers may be entitled to more.
 The pay you are entitled to, however, may vary depending on whether you are eligible for leave loading.

-What is leave loading?
+What is annual leave loading?

-Who is entitled to leave loading?
+Who gets leave loading?

-How do I receive leave loading?
+How do I get leave loading?

 If you’re eligible, you will usually receive your leave loading payment at the same time as your annual leave pay.
 This is usually received in your standard pay, whether this is paid by your employer before, during or after your time away.